bradparker/bradparker.com/bradparker.com/usr/local/src/bradparker.com/site/content/posts/2024-04-23-cracking-open-the-window-to-the-cosmos-of-combinatorics.md

 </figure>

-Meaning another layer can be peeled off by starting from $q_c$ instead of $n$, resulting in the value for $v$, the note the viola plays.
+Meaning another layer can be peeled off by starting from $q_c$ instead of $n$, resulting in the value for $w$, the note the viola plays.

 <figure class="wide">